-Propellers are a specialist subject and a full understanding needs a propeller specialist.
-Whilst Beta Marine has many years of experience learning which propeller normally goes with which engine, we can give only give you general guidance, propellers are a complex subject with many variables that can affect a vessels performance and if optimum theoretical hull speed is required a propeller specialist should be consulted.
+Whilst Beta Marine has had many years of experience learning which propeller normally goes with which engine, we can only give you general guidance, propellers are a complex subject with many variables that can affect a vessels performance and if optimum theoretical hull speed is required a propeller specialist should be consulted.

-- The pitch – assuming the blade is set at an angle, then if you followed this angle through one revolution and measured the distance between the starting and finishing point, you will have moved forward the measurement called the pitch.
+- The pitch – the blade is set at an angle, if you followed this angle through one revolution and measured the distance travelled between the starting and finishing point you will have moved forward through the measurement called the pitch.

-The propeller size is often limited by the actual space available when trying to fit it in position.
-These size limitations are frequently the diameter, due to the space limitations between the position of the propeller shaft and the underside of the hull.
-This can be compensated for by changing the pitch, but there are limitations.
-For further information on propellers, please look at the individual manufacturer’s websites for information:
+There are often physical limitations/restrictions imposed on the propeller.
+This would frequently be the diameter due to the space limitations between the position of the propeller shaft and the underside of the hull (Y).
+This can be compensated for by changing the pitch but there are limitations to what can be achieved.